 Winter In the Mountains: How to Spend 1 Day in Big Bear

-A huge thank you to the team at Big Bear Visitor’s Bureau for sponsoring our day so that we could write about the experience for Long Beach Home & Living Magazine.
+A huge thank you to the team at Big Bear Visitor’s Bureau for hosting us.
 All thoughts and opinions are my own.
-Follow Visit Big Bear on Instagram here!

 Seeing snow is a special treat for most Californians (and adopted Californians, like myself).
 Depending on where you’re reading this from, that might make you laugh, but snowfall is such a rare sight if you live somewhere that’s warm year-round.
 For me, winter usually just means a 10-degree drop in temperature and occasional rain, and snow is just a far-off fairytale that I only get to see on social media and in movies, and I know I’m not alone!
 But that’s where Big Bear comes in.